dustinpfister/hexo-sitesource-workshops/source/_posts/game-idea-orbs.md

 ---
-title: Game Money
+title: Orbs game Class for something similar to Gemcraft
 date: 2018-01-25 19:00:00
 tags: [js,games]
 layout: post
 categories: games
 id: 135
-updated: 2018-01-25 20:46:58
+updated: 2018-01-29 12:00:22
-version: 1.0
+version: 1.1
 ---

-I have only made one other post where I write about game development ideas, all the way back in February of last year.
+I have only made two other posts where I write about game development ideas, all the way back in March of last year was the last time I wrote a post in my [games category](/categories/games/).
 Maybe part of the reason why is because part of me sees no future in it for me, as such I should focus elsewhere.
 However the main reason why I got into programing in the first place is to be creative in that regard, also it is important to have fun now and then, so maybe it's time for another one of these kinds of posts.

 <!-- more -->